segmentio/segment-docs/src/partners/index.md

 Please be sure to use our [brand kit](https://brandfolder.com/segment/press-kit) for logos, and our [UTM guide](https://docs.google.com/document/d/1L0MHYdF2SYaMMiodQCYlZELF7pN0TXiZbD22nnlGhEk/copy) any time you link to a Segment page.

-You can reach out to us at partner-support@segment.com once you have all these elements ready for review.
+You can reach out to us at [partner-support@segment.com](mailto:partner-support@segment.com) once you have all these elements ready for review.
 Once we approve them, your Destination goes live on Catalog in Public Beta 🎉

 ## Post Launch

 Congratulations on launching your integration in Public Beta - welcome aboard!
-Here are the next steps to move out from Public Beta to fully Public:
+Here are the next steps to move out from Public Beta to Public:

 1. Implement the [Enable with Segment OAuth](/docs/partners/enable-with-segment) button - this makes it much easier for our mutual customers to get started with your integration!
 2. Onboard at least 3 customers to actively utilize your integration

-Bonus points if you join the [Segment Select Partner Program](/docs/partners/#segment-promotion-via-the-segment-select-partner-program)!
+Bonus points if you join the [Segment Select](/docs/partners/#segment-select) Partner Program!

-## Segment Promotion via The Segment Select Partner Program
+## Segment Select

 Our focus when working with partners is to ensure we are always providing an exceptional experience to our joint customers.

-From there, you can start taking advantage of our available partner opportunities by [joining the Segment Select Partner Program.](https://segment.com/partners/integration/#module-5-benefits)
+From there, you can start taking advantage of our available partner opportunities by [joining the Segment Select Partner Program](https://segment.com/partners/integration/#module-5-benefits).

 By becoming a Segment Select partner, you have access to sales support, technical training, and personalized co-marketing opportunities.
 [Learn more about the program details here.](https://assets.ctfassets.net/9u2t3ap6pctb/3NPVQDweiX0l8Z2edugwIr/d09ea71f04913f3189514b7d2df57d36/Segment_Select_Partner_Program_One_Pager.pdf)